CatRabbitBear/ExploringHadCET/README.md

 - Hover tooltips and markdown callouts reduce jargon for non-expert readers.
 - Layout uses consistent section headers and narrative pacing to support scanning.

-## Deployment

-Not deployed yet.
-Planned target: a simple Dash deployment on Render or Fly using a container or a `gunicorn` entrypoint.

 ## Roadmap (v2 ideas)

 - Winter frost-day proxy from daily Tmin as a companion to the DJF narrative